rock-core/tools-pocolog2msgpack/README.md

 ## Loading Logs in Python

-Loading a uncompressed converted logfile in Python is as simple as those two lines:
+Loading an uncompressed converted logfile in Python is as simple as those two lines:

 ```python
 import msgpack